nagarete/archthesaur/readme.md

 # Arch Thesaurus

-A lightning-fast command-line thesaurus and dictionary that combines Merriam-Webster and Wiktionary APIs for comprehensive word data.
+A command-line thesaurus and dictionary that combines Merriam-Webster and Wiktionary APIs for comprehensive word data.

 ## Features